guercheLE/spec-kit/templates/orchestration-plan-template.md

 ---

-*This plan will be executed automatically by the MVP-to-Full orchestrator with full project state awareness*
+*This plan will be executed automatically by the Project Orchestrator with full project state awareness*